 writing, the bronze plaques that were purchased elsewhere

 by the construction company did not bear any resemblance to

 the bronze plaques the architect had in mind.
 Text was

 smaller than specified or, when it was made the specified

 size, it appeared more compressed than planned.
 Logos

-were mere blobs of unrecognizable bronze.
+were mere blobs and unrecognizable.
 Sound familiar?

 that should be purchased from the low bidder since many times,